wanjiasu/my-app/README.md

 1. **Deploying the Backend**
    - Click the **Backend** button above to begin deployment.
-   - Set up the database first.
-The connection is automatically configured, so just follow the steps, and it should work by default.
+   - First, Set up the database.
+The connection is automatically configured, so follow the steps, and it should work by default.
    - During the deployment process, you will be prompted to configure the following environment variables:

      - **CORS_ORIGINS**
        - Set this to `["*"]` initially to allow all origins.
-You will update this with the frontend URL later.
+Later, you can update this with the frontend URL.

      - **ACCESS_SECRET_KEY**, **RESET_PASSWORD_SECRET_KEY**, **VERIFICATION_SECRET_KEY**
-       - You can temporarily set these secret keys as plain strings (e.g., `examplekey`) during deployment.
+       - During deployment, you can temporarily set these secret keys as plain strings (e.g., `examplekey`).
 However, you should generate secure keys and update them after the deployment in the **Post-Deployment Configuration** section.

    - Complete the deployment process [here](#post-deployment-configuration).

 ## CI (GitHub Actions) Setup for Production Deployment

-To enable Continuous Integration through Github Actions, we provide **prod-backend-deploy.yml** and **prod-frontend-deploy.yml** files.
+We provide the **prod-backend-deploy.yml** and **prod-frontend-deploy.yml** files to enable continuous integration through Github Actions.
 To connect them to GitHub, simply move them to the .github/workflows/ directory.

 You can do it with the following commands:
    ```bash